 Stirrer: It can be manual or mechanical.
 It is used to ensure a uniform heat distribution at all times when the sample is heated in the water bath.
-Stirrer should be so placed that when it is operated, the moulds are not disturbed.
+The stirrer should be so placed that when it is operated, the molds are not disturbed.

 Thermometer: It is of mercury in glass type fille with nitrogen.
 Its back is enameled black and its top is provided with an expansion chamber and a glass ring.
 Its temperature range should be from -2 to 80 °C with a least count of 0.2 °C.

 Water bath: A heat-resistant glass vessel is taken for the water bath having a minimum diameter of 85 mm and is 120 mm deep.

 - Vessel for heating bitumen

 - Sharp-edged knife

 Materials for Softening Point Test